 Many decisions that are made during the process of mediation can affect both parties for their entire lives and you do not want anything to compromise their validity.
 Make things easier on yourself by keeping the process smooth.
 Bad etiquette and making these mistakes, intentionally or unintentionally, will only hinder the process and bring everyone out on the losing end.
 At the end of the day, you will feel accomplished simply by knowing that you gave mediation your best effort.

 You cannot let your emotions control the mediation session.
 It is normal to experience a marriage of extreme emotions during a divorce, but coming to an amicable agreement about import issues is dependent on you keeping a clear head.
 Mediation is not the time to lash out or wear your heart on your sleeve.

-Before going to your mediation session, consider speaking to a counsellor or therapist, especially if you have already experienced mood swings or negative emotions during the separation.
+Before going to your mediation session, consider speaking to a counsellor or therapist.
 Going to a counsellor will not only help you to have a clear head for mediation, but it will also promote positive health and growth as you are going through your divorce.

 2. Forgetting the Children

 It is hard to not be selfish when your world is being flipped upside down, and many divorcing couples forget the wellbeing of their children during the trying process.
-Be sure to keep them in mind as you are making decisions.
+Be sure to keep their best interests in mind as you are making decisions.

 3. Letting the Past Lead the Future

 You must forget the past as you enter your mediation session.
 Look towards the future and decide how it can built with the decisions at hand.
 Visiting a life coach before mediation will help you to develop an action plan before mediation begins.

 4. Being Stubborn

 Refusing to compromise is counterproductive.
 You must be willing to negotiate terms and remain flexible.
 Accept that you will not achieve all of your wishes, but that the outcome can be positive if you and your ex-spouse are willing to give and take while making decisions.